To maintain the highest level of security your should not record your secret credentials (such as password or private key passphrase) anywhere.

-By default, when you enter your password on authentication window, it is used only for that single authentication.
-When WinSCP needs to authenticate again, such as when reconnecting, opening additional connection for background transfer or opening separate shell session, you are prompted for your password again.
+By default, when you enter your password on the authentication window, it is stored in the memory and reused for all subsequent authentications during the same session, such as when reconnecting, opening an additional connection for a background transfer or opening a separate shell session.

 Note that the password is passed to PuTTY using command-line parameter